-Post Photo (single): 440x220 pixels minimum, but recommended size is 1024x512 pixels.
-You can attach up to 4 photos in a single tweet and Twitter will arrange them into a grid that is 440x220 pixels on mobile, and taller on desktop depending on the image sizes uploaded.
+Post Photo (multiple): You can attach up to 4 photos in a single tweet and Twitter will arrange them into a grid that is 440x220 pixels on mobile, and taller on desktop depending on the image sizes uploaded.

 Profile Photo: 500x500 pixels